 Worried no one will ask questions?
 Allow participants to remain anonymous.
 The reality is, no matter how friendly you think you are, or how open you think your company culture is, your employees may still be anxious about speaking up.
 Anonymity takes away the stigma of asking a question that could reflect poorly on the individual, and eliminates the intimidation factor.

 Designate a Facilitator.
 It’s nearly impossible to execute a successful virtual town hall without help.
 At minimum, you need a facilitator, if not a small team, to manage logistics and ensure things run smoothly.
 Imagine how difficult it would be to read chat questions while trying to maintain the flow of your presentation.
 A facilitator can support participants with technical issues and monitor chat questions, so that you can focus on delivering your important messages.

 Reliable Virtual Meeting Management for Your Business

-To ensure reliable virtual meeting management, we invite you to engage Worktank.
+If you’re looking for reliable virtual meeting management, check out Worktank.
 We have spent nearly two decades helping leaders of nonprofits, corporations and industry giants, like Comcast, Microsoft, and SAP, refine their virtual events and build deeper relationships with their teams and customers.